MrRox1337/pan-tilt-serial-tracker/README.md

 ### 1\.
 Color Space Filtering (RGB to HSV)

-We convert the input frame to HSV because separating color intensity (Value) from color information (Hue) makes the tracker less sensitive to shadows.
+The input frame is converted to HSV because separating color intensity (Value) from color information (Hue) makes the tracker less sensitive to shadows.
+Additionally, the values on the axes of HSV are independent of one another when compared to RGB.

 ```
 # Convert the frame to HSV